outslept/chatlyzer/README.md

-<h2> chatlyzer</h1>
+## chatlyzer

-A lightweight and fast tool for analyzing chat data from Telegram JSON exports.
+A lightweight ool for analyzing chat data from Telegram JSON exports.

 ## Introduction